bandirevanth/mastering-ai/README.md

  1 1 0 1 1 1 1 1 1 0 0 0 1 1 0 1 0 1 1 1 1 0 1 1 0 1 1 1 0
  1 0 0 1 1 1 1 1 1 1 1 1 0 1 1 1 1 1 0 1 0 0 1 1 0 1]
 ```
-The above series of 0s and 1s are the predicted values for the tumor classes - malignant and benign.
+The above series of 0s and 1s is the predicted values for the tumour classes - malignant and benign.

-Now, by comparing the two arrays namely **test_labels** and **preds**, we can find out the accuracy of our model.
+Now, by comparing the two arrays, namely **test_labels** and **preds**, we can find out the accuracy of our model.
 We are going to use the **accuracy_score()** function to determine the accuracy.
 Consider the following command for this:

 ```
 from sklearn.metrics import accuracy_score